SIO 214a Introduction to Fluid Mechanics (section 907951), Fall 2017 (4 units)

 syllabus & course information

-Office hours: TBD, MESOM 363, or email me or Myrl to set up an appointment
+Office hours: TBD, MESOM 363, or email me to set up an appointment

 A survey of classical problems in fluid mechanics and approximate techniques of analysis.
-Topics include conservation equations, straight laminar flows, low and high Reynolds number laminar flow, stability of laminar flows, turbulent flow.
+Topics include kinematics, conservation equations, laminar flows, stability of laminar flows, and turbulent flow through a series of problem vignettes.
 Prerequisites: graduate standing or consent of instructor.

 course schedule (see here for course notes):